envx-project/cli/README.md

   gen        Generate a key using GPG Saves the key to ~/.envcli/keys/<fingerprint>
-  import     Import ascii armored keys from a file link       Get all environment variables for a project list-keys run        Run a local command using variables from the active environment set        Set a variable shell      Open a subshell with envcli variables available sign       Sign a message with a key unlink     Unset the current project
+  import     Import ascii armored keys from a file link       Get all environment variables for a project list-keys  List all keys in the config run        Run a local command using variables from the active environment set        Set a variable (Interactive) shell      Open a subshell with envcli variables available sign       Sign a message with a key unlink     Unset the current project